PFTL/pftl_pelican/content/blog/10_threads_or_processes.rst.md

 ---
-author:
-- Aquiles Carattino
+author: Aquiles Carattino
+slug: implementing-threads-for-measurements
 date: '2018-05-29'
 description: Learn what are the differences between a thread and a process in Python
-header: '{attach}frank-mckenna-122867-unsplash.jpg'
+image: '/images/frank-mckenna-122867-unsplash_linkedin.width-800.jpg'
 subtitle: Choose between threads and processes for your experiments
-tags: 'Threads, Processes, Parallel, Speed, Async, Advanced'
+tags:
+  - Threads
+  - Processes
+  - Parallel
+  - Speed
+  - Async
+  - Advanced
 title: Implementing Threads for Measurements
+Series: Parallelizing
 ---

 Probably you have run into the problem of wanting to update a plot while